daniyalmalikoo7/web3.0/readme.md

             Rapidly build modern websites without ever leaving your HTML.
             A utility-first **CSS framework** packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.

-Ethers library is going to allow us to interact with blockchain and our smart contract
+        -   Ethers library is going to allow us to interact with blockchain and our smart contract

+        - react-icons to make use of required react icons(used in sidebar for mobile view)

+ Things required to interact with our ethereum smart contract are "ABI (CONTRACT APPLICATION BINARY INTERFACE), contractAddress)